 Independent studies, including the AOEH project we discussed above, have confirmed the CDC’s findings.
 Reviewing contractors on sites in Ohio and North Carolina, researchers from the Duke University Medical Center found that almost 60% of nail gun injuries affected fingers and hands.
 Out of these accidents, almost 90% involved total punctures, rather than cuts or abrasion.
 In short, these accidents did not involve nails glancing off a worker’s hand, but penetrating it.

-Surprisingly, most of these injuries had nothing to do with the work pierce itself.
+Surprisingly, most of these injuries had nothing to do with the work piece itself.
 In a small portion of nailer accidents, injury results from a nail fully penetrating a board, and entering a worker’s limb on the other side.
-But far more likely, nails miss the work piece entirely, or glance off a particularly thick knot.
+But far more likely, nails miss the workpiece entirely or glance off a particularly thick knot.

 Obviously, a serious puncture wound can be devastating.
 Most embedded nails cannot be removed by hand, but require surgery.
 Even after successful extraction, the wound may require lengthy periods of rehabilitation before complete recovery.
 Some workers are left partially disabled, permanently without the use of a finger or entire hand.